 During the cruise, we had the chance to see Proboscis Monkeys or long-nosed monkeys.
-These are bizarre looking animals, they are endemic and is reddish-brown in color.
+These are bizarre-looking animals, they are endemic and are reddish-brown.

-There are several species of animals to see in here, you will encounter different kinds of birds, reptiles, Long Tail Macaques and Silver Languor Monkeys.
+There are several species of animals to see here, you will encounter different kinds of birds, reptiles, Long Tail Macaques, and Silver Languor Monkeys.